What Happens in an EMDR Session?

 Re-evaluation

-The next session starts with phase eight, re-evaluation, during which we check in with you and both work to get a sense of the therapy is progressing and what memories may have emerged since the last session.
+The next session starts with phase eight, re-evaluation, during which we check in with you and both work to get a sense of how the therapy is progressing and what memories may have emerged since the last session.
 We then work to identify targets for the current session.

 How to Get Started with EMDR